ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ltivated those fields,
-i and men to have silently disappeared—
-leaving them fur the first, man that should
-come from the older parts of our own
-country, or from foreign lands, to take
-possession of them, it is only by a pro­
-cess of reflection, that you are convince d
-that it is so.
-But it is net the work of
-man. it is God who has done it, when
-there was no man there—save the wan­
-dering savage, alike ignorant uud un­
-concerned as to the design of the great
-processes in the land where he roamed—
-God who did all this, that he might pre­
-pare it for the abode of u civilized and
-Christian people.
 Printers and Printing.—J. T. Buck­
 ingham, E~q.. m las sern s cf Reminis­
 cences, in course of pi.bficati in in the